tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 of the approaches above, you'd just run the other-language program from the test case.
 In urchin, you can even write the test in the other language and return an appropriate exit code.

+Some general ways of categorizing these frameworks?
+Maybe?

+* Testing stdout or arbitrary tests
+* Test functions
+* Specifying stdin
+* Urchin's API is files rather than functions.

 Conclusionary conclusion